 However — and this is what I see people miss a lot — if your car was originally used strictly for personal use, and then you started using it in your business, your cost basis is the lower of the amount calculated above or the car’s business use percentage times the fair market value of the car at the time you started using it in your business.)

-6. They’re aren’t keeping good records of their expenses.
+6. Most agents aren’t keeping good records of their expenses.

 I’ve had agent clients who have missed out on literally thousands of dollars worth of deductions simply because they weren’t keeping good records.